Audrey Roloff Accused Of Bragging And Being Un-Christian In Post About Breastfeeding

 “You are so dang full of yourself,” Michelle Callahan wrote on Facebook.
 “I would think based on your ‘Christian Life’ you might have heard of humility!!
 Get a real life and get off your dang high horse!!
 You are just an average person!!”

-Audrey has yet to respond to the accusations but a number of other followers defended the reality star from the troll.
+Audrey has yet to respond to the accusations, but a number of other followers defended the reality star.

-Funnily, a short exchange between the hater and another follower didn’t exactly go the irate fan’s way.
+Funnily, a short exchange between Callahan and another follower didn’t exactly go the irate fan’s way.

 “A pretty face is nothing if you have an ugly heart,” Diane Howard said.